CorradoLanera/gpteasyr/README.md

 )
 #> ℹ Total tries: 1.
 #> ℹ Prompt token used: 29.
-#> ℹ Response token used: 100.
+#> ℹ Response token used: 84.
-#> ℹ Total token used: 129.
+#> ℹ Total token used: 113.

 str(res)
 #> List of 7
-#>  $ id                : chr "chatcmpl-9RVNU6mPT5cq0XifTLp0MfqvsAhSB"
+#>  $ id                : chr "chatcmpl-9YF9y0wAQWx2FjWFqFn2wlJl1p0Dw"
 #>  $ object            : chr "chat.completion"
-#>  $ created           : int 1716342500
+#>  $ created           : int 1717948454
 #>  $ model             : chr "gpt-3.5-turbo-0125"
-#>  $ choices           :'data.frame':  1 obs. of  5 variables:
+#>  $ choices           :'data.frame':  1 obs. of  4 variables:
 #>   ..$ index        : int 0
+#>   ..$ message      :'data.frame':    1 obs. of  2 variables:
+#>   .. ..$ role   : chr "assistant"
+#>   .. ..$ content: chr "The last course my professor provided was on Modern Topics in Physics.
+This course explored advanced concepts i"| __truncated__
 #>   ..$ logprobs     : logi NA
-#>   ..$ finish_reason  : chr "length"
-#>   ..$ message.role   : chr "assistant"
+#>   ..$ finish_reason: chr "stop"
-#>   ..$ message.content: chr "The last course I provided was on environmental sustainability in business.
-It covered topics such as sustainab"| __truncated__
 #>  $ usage             :List of 3
 #>   ..$ prompt_tokens    : int 29
-#>   ..$ completion_tokens: int 100
+#>   ..$ completion_tokens: int 84
-#>   ..$ total_tokens     : int 129
+#>   ..$ total_tokens     : int 113
 #>  $ system_fingerprint: NULL
 get_content(res)
-#> [1] "The last course I provided was on environmental sustainability in business.
-It covered topics such as sustainable business practices, corporate social responsibility, and the role of businesses in addressing environmental issues.
-We also discussed case studies and examples of companies who have successfully implemented sustainable initiatives.
-The course included both theory and practical applications, and students were encouraged to develop their own sustainability action plans for a real-world scenario.
-Overall, it was a very insightful and engaging course that encouraged students to think critically about the intersection of business and environmental"
+#> [1] "The last course my professor provided was on Modern Topics in Physics.
+This course explored advanced concepts in modern physics, including quantum mechanics, relativity, particle physics, and cosmology.
+The course included a combination of lectures, discussions, problem-solving sessions, and hands-on experiments, providing students with a comprehensive understanding of cutting-edge theories in physics.
+It received positive feedback from students and sparked lively debates among experts in the field."

 # for a well formatted output on R, use `cat()`
 get_content(res) |> cat()
-#> The last course I provided was on environmental sustainability in business.
-It covered topics such as sustainable business practices, corporate social responsibility, and the role of businesses in addressing environmental issues.
-We also discussed case studies and examples of companies who have successfully implemented sustainable initiatives.
-The course included both theory and practical applications, and students were encouraged to develop their own sustainability action plans for a real-world scenario.
-Overall, it was a very insightful and engaging course that encouraged students to think critically about the intersection of business and environmental
+#> The last course my professor provided was on Modern Topics in Physics.
+This course explored advanced concepts in modern physics, including quantum mechanics, relativity, particle physics, and cosmology.
+The course included a combination of lectures, discussions, problem-solving sessions, and hands-on experiments, providing students with a comprehensive understanding of cutting-edge theories in physics.
+It received positive feedback from students and sparked lively debates among experts in the field.

 get_tokens(res) # default is "total"
-#> [1] 129
+#> [1] 113
 get_tokens(res, "prompt") # "total", "prompt", "completion" (i.e., the answer)
 #> [1] 29
 get_tokens(res, "all")
 #>     prompt_tokens completion_tokens      total_tokens
-#>                29               100               129
+#>                29                84               113
 ```

 ## Easy prompt-assisted creation